electronick1/stairs_examples/bag_of_words/README.markdown

 https://www.kaggle.com/c/word2vec-nlp-tutorial

-The idea - based on movies reviews data predict if review is positive or negative (using sentiment analysis)
+Idea in short: based on movies reviews, predict if review is positive or negative (using sentiment analysis)